-Supported by Film In Cork and Screen Training Ireland, this animation workshop is open to professionals, students and amateurs in the field of animation.
+Supported by Film In Cork and Screen Training Ireland is the national training and development resource specifically created for Ireland’s film and television industry...., this animation workshop is open to professionals, students and amateurs in the field of animation.
 Inside Cartoon Saloon will provide a rare insight into the workings of Irish animation studio, Cartoon Saloon, with talks on the process of taking an animation from pitch bible to screen, the making of animated feature films and television, and the specific roles of key members of the Cartoon Saloon team.

 Kilkenny-based Cartoon Saloon is the twice Academy Award and BAFTA nominated animation studio formed by Paul Young, Tomm Moore and Nora Twomey.
 From award-winning shorts to feature films and TV series, Cartoon Saloon has carved a special place in the international Animation industry.
 In 2010, the studio’s first feature film, the Secret of Kells, was nominated for an Academy Award and in 2015, Tomm Moore’s follow up feature, Song of the Sea, garnered Moore and Paul Young a second Oscar Nomination.